ChichoTV/predictive-housing/README.md

 Lastly to comply with Zillow's terms of using thier API we created a button with JQuery that when clicked, routes you to the Zillow website.

 INVESTMENT PAGE:
+This page is designed to help the user determine whether renting or purchasing will be more cost effective in the long run.
+The user enters a zipcode and the page updates with estimated monthly rent, median home price, and estimated monthly payments on a mortgage (with assumptions).
+As well, after determining which option is more effective, a graph will update showing savings growth over time if that monthly savings were to be invested.
+Lastly, the links at the bottom capture the zipcode that was entered to link directly to a zillow search of the same zipcode.

 MORTGAGE PAGE: